HIV/AIDS in Guatemala: National response 1984 - Present

-Antiretroviral treatment (ART) coverage has expanded over the years, and currently, 76 percent of identified HIV-infected men and women who need treatment receive ART, according to the NAP.
-The recent WHO/UNAIDS/UNICEF report Towards Universal Access estimates that 52 percent of HIV-infected people who need treatment receive ART.
-However, because the expansion and decentralization of services has been slow, people living with HIV/AIDS (PLWHA) must travel long distances to obtain treatment, imposing cost burdens on them.
+Antiretroviral treatment (ART) coverage has expanded over the years, and currently, 76% of identified HIV-infected men and women who need treatment receive ART, according to the NAP.
+The recent WHO/UNAIDS/UNICEF report Towards Universal Access estimates that 52% of HIV-infected people who need treatment receive ART.
+However, because the slow expansion and decentralization of services, people living with HIV/AIDS (PLWHA) must travel long distances to obtain treatment, imposing cost burdens on them.
 There are major challenges in extending both prevention and care coverage outside the capital and other main cities.
 Furthermore, discrimination against PLWHA and vulnerable groups such as commercial sex workers and MSM remains a significant barrier to a more effective AIDS response in Guatemala.
 USAID has supported a national campaign focusing on the diversity of PLWHA to help break down barriers of stigma and discrimination (S&D) and promote respect for human rights related to HIV/AIDS.

 Guatemala receives significant support from the Global Fund to expand prevention, care, and treatment activities among vulnerable groups and in priority geographic areas of the country.
-The objectives of the Global Fund are to expand prevention activities and ART services from the capital city to regions with the highest HIV incidence; to improve coordination among civil society organizations working in HIV/AIDS; and to reduce mother-to-child transmission of HIV by expanding voluntary screening and counseling for pregnant women.
+The objectives of the Global Fund are to expand prevention activities and ART services from the capital city to regions with the highest HIV incidence; to improve coordination among civil society organizations working in HIV/AIDS, and to reduce mother-to-child transmission of HIV by expanding voluntary screening and counseling for pregnant women.
 Bilateral donors, including USAID and European countries, also provide support for prevention, treatment, care, and health system improvement initiatives.

+In March 2025, in response to United States government funding cuts on HIV programs in Guatemala, UNAIDS published concerns regarding risks and disruptions to service delivery, HIV prevention, and staff capacity.